Category: Foundations

 One of the most common misunderstandings about Christianity is that it’s some kind of moral ladder: behave better, believe harder, clean yourself up, and maybe God will accept you.

-Christianity begins with the claim that the ladder not only doesn’t work, but never did in the first place.
+Christianity begins with the claim that the ladder not only doesn’t work, but it never did.

 “There is no one righteous, not even one.”